jonathantorres/construct/README.md

 ## Assumptions

-As Construct utilizes the Composer CLI it's assumed that Composer is installed.
+As Construct utilizes Composer's CLI, it's assumed that Composer is installed.
 When using the option to initialize an empty Git repo (i.e. `--git` or `-g`) it's also assumed that Git is installed.

 ## Usage
 Just run `construct generate` with your `vendor/package` declaration and it will construct a basic PHP project into the `package` directory.
 For example, if you run `construct generate jonathantorres/logger` it will generate a basic project structure inside the `logger` folder.